Thailand: anti-corruption compliance

 Thailand remains a favoured destination for foreign direct investment (FDI) despite regional and global economic fluctuations.
 FDI is an important factor in Thailand’s economic growth and stability and the country has focused intensely on efforts to consistently improve its standing as an FDI destination.
-In terms of investment, the country offers an attractive and modern legal framework, reasonable input costs and a favourable geographic location, all of which contribute to its popularity among foreign investors.
+The country has gained popularity among foreign investors because it offers an attractive and modern legal framework, reasonable input costs and a favourable geographic location.
 Investment figures support the continued focus on Thailand as a hub for FDI.

-According to the UNCTAD World Investment Report 2014, since 2012 Thailand has been among the eight priority destinations for FDI for the period 2014–2016.
-It is also the seventh-largest FDI recipient in East Asia and South East Asia.
+Thailand remains a priority destination for FDI.
+It is also the seventh-largest FDI recipient in East Asia and South East Asia according to the UNCTAD World Investment Report 2015.
 In fact, since the global economic downturn, Thailand has enjoyed steadily increasing FDI, even in the face of recent political instability.
-Thailand’s Board of Investment (BOI) further reports that since the return of political stability in 2014, projects registered with the BOI have increased by 73 per cent with the total value of such projects representing an increase of approximately 117 per cent over 2013.
+For example, since the return of political stability in 2014, projects registered with the BOI have increased in excess of 70 per cent and the value of those investments has more than doubled since 2013.
 With current government policy focused firmly on a seven-year plan to encourage further investment, it is expected that FDI inflows should continue to increase.

 The influx of FDI, combined with the substantial presence of existing foreign investment projects, places on-the-ground investors in an environment in which many factors need to be considered by local, regional and global counsel.
 Foremost among these considerations is the anti-corruption environment in which investors operate.